Ottawa By-law Services: Inter-agency relationships

 By-law Services operates daily from 0600 - 0200 (Except Friday/Saturday night when they work until 0400).
 The only exception is between November 15 and April 1 when winter snow operations are in effect.
 When there is a prediction of 7 cm or more of snow being forecast by Environment Canada, a Winter overnight parking ban will come into effect.
 Further, the Service will supplement the city's snow removal operations during this period by towing vehicles to nearby streets so that city crews could remove snow that has accumulated on the side of the road.

+In 2011, the City of Ottawa passed a by-law that amended by-law 2002–189, which came into effect on February 1, 2012.
+The by-law authorizes private security and parking management companies to issue City of Ottawa parking infractions on deputized private properties.
+Under the Private Parking Enforcement Agency Program (PPEA), licensed agencies are authorized to issue infractions related to unauthorized parking, parking in designated fire routes, parking in accessible spaces without a disabled permit, as well as authorizing vehicles to be towed from private lots.

 By-law maintains a working relationship with the Ottawa Police Service as many of the service's activities supplements or is outside police mandate.
 The relationship is especially important at night as by-law enforces all categories of noise complaints that may require police support.

 The service also maintains a close relationship with the Ottawa Humane Society (OHS) due to the service's mandate of animal care and control.
 The City of Ottawa contracts out the Municipal Animal Shelter to OHS.
 All dogs and cats that are picked up by By-law Services are transported to the OHS facilities located at 245 West Hunt Club Road.
 Furthermore, by-law also works closely with the Ministry of Natural Resources as it helps coordinate activates in regards to large wild mammal response.

-In recent years, by-law has had increasing concerns about external private parking enforcement agencies issuing their own parking tickets on private property.
-Concerns for these private parking tickets include the fact that there is a lack of training for agents who issue these tickets, the fact that the tickets look like city-issued tickets, the fact that the tickets act more like invoices, and the fact that there is no opportunity for judicial review.
-As a result, the City of Ottawa passed a by-law in 2011 that amended by-law 2002–189.
-This amendment would allow the city, through By-law Services, to license, regulate and govern private parking enforcement agencies operating within the city.
-First, this amendment would require private agents to be trained to city standards.
-Second, city tickets are to be issued instead of private tickets.
-Third, all tickets will be subject to judicial review by the Ontario Court of Justice (Provincial Offences Court) at 100 Constellation Cres.
-This by-law came into effect on February 1, 2012.